Barkha Madan: Turning to spirituality

-In November 2012, she set her mind to become a Buddhist nun.
-She was very much impressed by the ideologies of Buddhism and is an avid follower of the Dalai Lama.
+In November 2012, she decided to become a Buddhist nun.
+She was quite impressed by the ideologies of Buddhism and is an avid follower of the Dalai Lama.
 She had her ordination from Sera Je Monastery on 4 November under Lama Zopa Rinpoche's supervision.
 She later commented that it was the most important and right decision she ever made in her life.